jjlastra/HESML/README.md

 Steps to use the library

 You can use the HESMLclient program to run reproducible experiments or create your own client programs using the HESMLclient code as example.
-For more information, including a detailed description of how to run the rerpoducible experiments and extend the library, we refer the reader to the paper [1] below.
+For more information, including a detailed description of how to run the rerpoducible experiments and extend the library, we refer the reader to the paper [1] above.

-[1] Lastra-D√≠az, J. J., Garc√≠a-Serrano, A., Batet, M., Fern√°ndez, M. and Chirigati, F. (2017).
-HESML: a scalable ontology-based semantic similarity measures library with a set of reproducible experiments and a replication dataset.
-Information Systems.